 Roof

-Do you want an insulated roof, a retractable one or a simple awning?
-What about windows or skylights?
-Skylights on the rooftop will provide a stunning view of the night sky while letting plenty of natural light in during the day.
+When it comes to deck roofing, you’ve got plenty of options to choose from.
+Your roof can be insulated, retractable or just a simple awning.
+You can also consider your choice of skylight or window.
+Skylights on the rooftop will provide a stunning view of the stars while letting plenty of natural light in during the day.

 Windows